ploneintranet/ploneintranet/docs/development/testing.rst

 You can also override variables, e.g. to use Chrome instead of Firefox for testing::

     bin/pybot --variable BROWSER:chrome src/ploneintranet/suite/tests/acceptance/workspace.robot

+To run pybot tests against a remote server you can `export ZOPE_HOST=10.233.13.2`.

 Running robot tests from a container host against a robot-server in a container